 Over years of working in nightclubs and pubs I have seen and taken part in hundreds if not thousands of physical confrontations.
 There are some things one can generalise about.
 Most fights are over within a couple of seconds.
 If they continue beyond two seconds, it’s either because the combatants don’t really want to be fighting, but feel obliged to, or it’s because the fight is over and one is simply now beating the other up.
 The guys who like fighting and do it week after week are usually not very skilled, but they tend to have a short combination that works consistently, so they use it and if they need to, repeat it.
 They tend to win because past victories have given them confidence, they rarely come up against a skilled fighter and they don’t stop to think, they just fall into their practiced combination.

-At the Norwich Kung Fu Academy we teach a style called Tao Te Kung Fu which has been developed using techniques predominately from the Kung Fu style of Wing Chun.
+At the Norwich Kung Fu Academy we teach a style called Tao Te Kung Fu which has been developed using techniques predominately, but by no means exclusively, from the Kung Fu style of Wing Chun.
 Wing Chun is almost certainly the most popular Kung Fu style practiced in Europe and the USA, not least, I suspect because the legendary Bruce Lee originally practised Wing Chun.